-Stitch-by-stitch, my grandmother would teach her heart to say, "come in... you're welcome here!", and she would stitch those names and their lives, right on her very heart.
+Stitch-by-stitch, my grandmother would teach her heart to say, "come in... you're welcome here!"
+And she would stitch those names and their lives, right on her very heart.

 This tablecloth began to tell a story... each name written, being brought to life, by the up and down, in-and-then-out, rhythm of the colored thread, forming the names, letter by letter.
 The tablecloth tells the story of the practice of presence.
 How the over-and-over-and-over-again practice of deep, sustaining friendship is not born over night, but in the repeated rhythms of sitting down for a meal, asking questions, sharing stories and looking right into the eyes of the people across the table.
-Friendships that span over years, and even decades, begin with a heart that says, "here, write your name....," followed by the hard-work of being patient, letting that name and the soul that goes with it, begin to sink down deep.
+Friendships that span over the years, and even decades, beginning with a heart that says, "here, write your name....," followed by the hard work of being patient, letting that name and the soul that goes with it, begin to sink down deep.

 "Margie Montgomery...
 Ruthie Hozlyer...
 Micky McGuire...
 Irene Jacks..."